 This externship will offer a supervised experience under the direction of a licensed veterinarian, certified technician or animal research technician.
 The student will refine skills learned in all previous veterinary technology courses.
-Prerequisites: VET 205 AND VET 205L AND VET 212 AND VET 230 AND VET 230L AND VET 240, all with a "C" or better, AND consent of instructor.
+Prerequisites: VET 205 AND VET 205L AND VET 212 AND VET 230 AND VET 230L AND VET 240, all with a 'C' or higher, AND permission of instructor.